MarcinKilarski/Website-Audit/seo.md

 Although a frame may look nice, it will essentially be loading another page within yours.
 In this situation, the search engines [may not associate this content with your page](https://support.google.com/webmasters/answer/34445) as it belongs to another website.
 When the search engines want to send a user to the information within these frames, they will often link to the frame directly, rather than to your page.
 Furthermore, as they load additional pages within yours, it extends the time needed to display all elements on your site.

 Therefore, it is always best to avoid using frames on your website whenever possible.
-If you must use a frame, ensure you provide alternative text in a ‘NOFRAME’ tag describing the content within the frame.
-This will improve the experience for visually impaired users and those who have ‘frames’ disabled on their devices.
+If you must use a frame, ensure you provide alternative text in a ‘NOFRAME' tag describing the content within the frame.
+This will improve the experience for visually impaired users and those who have ‘frames' disabled on their devices.

 ### 3.17.
 URL Parameters